lion328/lab-notes/dgpu-passthrough.md

 7. Remove dGPU PCI
 8. Remove the PCI bridge at `0000:00:01.0`
 9. Rescan PCI devices using `# echo 1 > "/sys/bus/pci/rescan"`
+10. Unbind dGPU from drivers
+11. Load NVIDIA driver and bind it to dGPU
+12. Run `# nvidia-smi -r`

+Most of the time, you can just run step 3, 8-12.

 ### State-transition table of bbswitch/nvhda
 All of them are idempotent operations.
 You cannot turn on HDA controller if dGPU was off.